RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 # A simple Git example

 For this example, we will use the RWTH GitLab Server.
-But if you have no access to that server, any other Git Server is pretty similar.
+The appearance of GitLab has changed a bit since we created this tutorial, but we hope you will find your way around nonetheless.
+If you have no access to that server, any other Git Server is pretty similar.

 ## Creating a new project on the server